NeotokyoRebuild/neo/README.md

 4. Click on the dropdown, go to: "Manage Configurations..."
 5. Click the green plus button and select "x86-Debug" for debug or "x86-Release" for release mode and apply the configuration.
 6. Then make sure to change it over to "x86-Debug" or "x86-Release".
 7. In the "Solution Explorer", it'll be under the "Folder View".
-To switch to the cmake view, right-click and click on "Switch to CMake Targets View".
+To switch to the CMake view, right-click and click on "Switch to CMake Targets View".

 After that, it should be able to compile.
-For debugger/run cmake configuration, refer to: [CONTRIBUTING.md - Debugging - VS2022 + cmake (Windows)](CONTRIBUTING.md#vs2022--cmake-windows).
+For debugger/run CMake configuration, refer to: [CONTRIBUTING.md - Debugging - VS2022 + CMake (Windows)](CONTRIBUTING.md#vs2022--cmake-windows).

-#### Qt Creator 6+ (Linux)
+#### Qt Creator (Linux)
 1. On the "Welcome" screen, click on "Open Project..."
 2. Open the `CMakeLists.txt` found in `mp/src`
 3. It may ask about kit configuration, tick both Debug and Release configuration and set their build directories ending in "...build/debug" and "...build/release" respectively.
 4. By default, the build is not done in parallel but rather sequentiality.
 Note, parallel builds at the default setting could deadlock the system or make it unresponsive during the process.
-Available since cmake 3.12, the amount of jobs can be tweaked using `--parallel <jobs>` where `<jobs>` is a number to specify parallel build level, or just simply don't apply it to turn it off.
+Available since CMake 3.12, the amount of jobs can be tweaked using `--parallel <jobs>` where `<jobs>` is a number to specify parallel build level, or just simply don't apply it to turn it off.
 To turn on parallel builds in Qt Creator: On the "Projects" screen, in [YOUR KIT (under Build & Run)] > Build, go to "Build Steps" section, expand by clicking on "Details", and add `--parallel` to the CMake arguments.

 After that, it should be able to compile.
-For debugger/running configuration, refer to: [CONTRIBUTING.md - Debugging - Qt Creator 6+ (Linux)](CONTRIBUTING.md#qt-creator-6-linux)
+For debugger/running configuration, refer to: [CONTRIBUTING.md - Debugging - Qt Creator (Linux)](CONTRIBUTING.md#qt-creator-linux)

 #### CLI (with ninja, Windows + Linux)
 ##### Windows prerequisite